 Can I use chuck roast instead of brisket?

 Absolutely, chuck roast creates a fantastic result because it has enough marbling to stay moist.
-Just like any Beef Brisket Stew, the key is choosing a cut that has plenty of connective tissue to thicken the sauce naturally as it cooks.
+Just like any beef brisket stew, the key is choosing a cut that has plenty of connective tissue to thicken the sauce naturally as it cooks.

 How do I make the beef tender?

 Patience is your best ingredient here.
 You must simmer the meat on low heat for at least two hours to break down the fibers.
-If you rush it with high heat, your beef pares will turn out tough and chewy instead of melting in your mouth.
+If you rush it with high heat, your beef will turn out tough and chewy instead of melting in your mouth.

 What does it taste like compared to American stew?